New Cruising Blogs (SEADUCTRESS

 The Seahorse DUCKS

-Seahorse Yachts is the exclusive
+Seahorse Yachts is the exclusive builder

-builder of the 382, 462, and 462 Sedan DUCKS.
+of the 382, 462, and 462 Sedan DUCKS.
+New in fall, 2014, the

 |

-But First, do a Good Deed!
-Click
+a Good Deed!
+Click The

-Animal Rescue Site and a dog gets
+Animal Rescue Site and

-a meal.
+a dog gets a meal.
 It's free!
 Do it every day!

 Dan Gill built this fine wood 44